trdin/FairStudentTeacher/README.md

 The dataset used in this project is the **Adult Census Income dataset**, provided by the `fairlearn` library.
 The goal is to predict whether an individual earns more than $50K per year (`class`), using demographic and economic features (e.g., age, race, education).

+---

 ### Key Features
 - A **FairTeacherStudentClassifier** that:
   - Trains a teacher model to predict outcomes.
   - Identifies performance weaknesses of the teacher model across sensitive groups.
   - Adjusts the student model training by assigning weights to groups where the teacher performs poorly.
+- A **CurriculumStudentTeacher** model that:
+  - Utilizes a curriculum-based approach where the student model learns from transformed teacher predictions.
+  - Allows incremental training of the student model, making it adaptive to different datasets.
+- A **WeightedCurriculumStudentTeacher** model that:
+  - Incorporates group-specific weights based on the teacher model’s accuracy across different subgroups.
+  - Supports different weighting strategies to enhance fairness in model performance.
-- Comparison of the FairTeacherStudentClassifier against a baseline model (RandomForestClassifier).
+- Comparison of these models against a baseline model (RandomForestClassifier).
 - Evaluation of fairness through accuracy metrics for each racial group.

 ---